fa15073/big/start.md

 ```
    All normal human beings are born with a powerful urge to
    learn.
 Almost all of them lose this urge, even before they
-   who are so have reached maturity.
+   have reached maturity.
 It is only the few...who are so
    constituted that lack of learning becomes a nuisance.
 This is
    perhaps the most insidious of human tragedies.
 ```